tejkoli81/MyBillbook/README.md

 # MyBillbook
-Functional and UI test cases for MyBillBook in Excel file
+Functional and UI test cases for MyBillBook apppliction for item section in Excel file